nesro/commash/README.md

 # installation
 Since this is not a stable release, it's highly recommended to install commash into a virtual machine.
 You can found my Virtualbox setup at the end of this README.
 Install dependencies, clone commash into your home directory and run the main file.
 The rest will be installed automatically.
+Please note, that building ShellCheck takes a lot of time.

     sudo apt update
     sudo apt install git cabal-install python-pip xdotool -y sudo pip install bashlex
     git clone https://github.com/nesro/commash ~/.commash
-    bash ~/.commash/comma.sh
+    source ~/.commash/comma.sh

 # notfound hook
 With pre and post hooks, it's easy to extend basic functionality.
 Commash's "notfound handler" is an example that triggers when return code of a command is 127.